-What are your thoughts on the LinkedIn Social Selling Index score: vanity metric or valuable tool?
+What are your thoughts on the LinkedIn Social Selling Index (SSI): vanity metric or valuable tool?

-The validity and usefulness of LinkedIn’s Social Selling Index (SSI) continues to be a source of much debate among those in sales, leadership and digital marketing.
+The validity and usefulness of the LinkedIn Social Selling Index continues to be a source of much debate among those in sales, leadership and digital marketing.

-In this article, I’ll provide an overview of the LinkedIn SSI score and how you can utilize it to help you improve your social selling and relationship building efforts.
+In this article, I give an overview of the LinkedIn SSI score and ways to utilize it to improve your social-selling and relationship-building efforts.

-Ultimately, you’ll need to answer the “how important is the LinkedIn SSI score” question for yourself.
+Ultimately, you need to answer the “how important is the LinkedIn SSI score?” question for yourself.

 LinkedIn describes its Social Selling Index as a “first-of-its-kind measure of a company’s or individual’s adaptation of the four pillars of selling on LinkedIn, based on a scale of 0 to 100.”

-Your performance in each of the four pillars is measured and the compiled score is your Social Selling Index ranking.
-The maximum score for each pillar is 25 and LinkedIn says the SSI is a “measure of a salesperson’s social selling skills and execution” and claims that “statistics show that as a salesperson’s social selling index rises, so does their sales success.”
+The maximum score for each pillar is 25.
+LinkedIn says the SSI is a “measure of a salesperson’s social selling skills and execution” and claims that “statistics show that as a salesperson’s social selling index rises, so does their sales success.”

-The LinkedIn SSI score measures you or your company’s performance in four key areas also known as the LinkedIn SSI pillars.
+The LinkedIn SSI score measures your or your company’s performance in four key areas, also known as the LinkedIn SSI pillars.
 They are:

-To Find the Right People, LinkedIn wants you to prospect efficiently, by finding the right people with their lead builder system and reaching out to relevant people with insights.
-They consider data related to your connections and the acceptance rate of your connection requests.
+To assess the second pillar, Find the right people, LinkedIn looks at whether you prospect efficiently, using its lead builder system.
+Are you finding the right people and reaching out to relevant people with useful information?
+It considers the data related to your connections and the acceptance rate of your connection requests.

-That leads to the third pillar, Engage with Insights, which LinkedIn defines as “Discover and share valuable information to initiate or maintain a relationship.”
-This measures engagement, in terms of the number of shares, likes and comments your posts are receiving.
-They also look at the messages you send and their response rate.
+That leads to the third pillar, Engage with insights.
+According to LinkedIn, it means to “discover and share valuable information to initiate or maintain a relationship.”
+This measures engagement.
+It looks at the number of shares, likes and comments your posts receive.
+It also looks at the messages you send and their response rate.

-Finally, the first three pillars culminate in the fourth: Build Strong Relationships.
-This pillar measures how successful you are at expanding your network to not only reach prospects but those who can introduce you to prospects.
-LinkedIn factors in how many people searches you do, how many profiles you have viewed and how many days you have been active.
+Finally, the first three pillars culminate in the fourth pillar: Build strong relationships.
+This pillar measures how successful you are at expanding your network to reach not only your prospects but also those who can introduce you to prospects.
+LinkedIn factors in the number of people searches you have conducted, profiles you have viewed and days you have been active.

 LinkedIn calculates your score by measuring performance in each of the four areas.
 These elements include activities that can be done through Sales Navigator, adding metrics that measure quality as well as quantity, and including publishing platform activities.